cdlhub/documentation/Outputs.md

 * **[leccalc](#leccalc)** outputs loss exceedance curves 'lec' to a csv.
 * **[pltcalc](#pltcalc)** outputs period loss tables 'plt' to a csv.
 * **[aalcalc](#aalcalc)** outputs average annual losses 'aal' to a csv.
 * **[elhcalc](#elhcalc)** outputs event loss histograms 'elh' to a csv.
+Future.

 ##### Stdin stream_id

-summarycalc takes either gulcalc standard output or fm standard output as a streamed input, or a binary file of the same format can be input.
+summarycalc takes either gulcalc standard output or fm standard output as a streamed input, or a binary file of the same format can be piped in.

 | Byte 1 | Bytes 2-4 |  Description                  |
 |:-------|-----------|:------------------------------|
 |    1   |     2     |  gulcalc coverage stdout      |
 |    2   |     1     |  fmcalc stdout                |

-The other output components take summarycalc standard output as a streamed input, or a binary file of the same format can be input.
+The other output components take summarycalc standard output as a streamed input, or a binary file of the same format can be piped in.

 | Byte 1 | Bytes 2-4 |  Description         |
 |:-------|-----------|:---------------------|
 |    3   |     1     |  summarycalc stdout  |

-A binary file of the same format as summarycalc standard output can be piped into the components.
+A binary file of the same format as summarycalc standard output can be piped into the output components.

 ## summarycalc <a id="summarycalc"></a>

 ##### Parameters

-summarycalc supports up to 10 concurrent outputs.
+The input stream should be identified explicitly as -g for gulcalc stream or -f for fmcalc stream. summarycalc supports up to 10 concurrent outputs.
 This is achieved by explictly directing each output to a named pipe, file, or to standard output.
 For each output stream, the following tuple of parameters must be specified for at least one summary set;

 * summaryset_id number. valid values are -0 to -9
-* destination pipe.
-Use either - for standard output, or -[name] for a named pipe.
+* destination pipe or file.
+Use either - for standard output, or -[name] for a named pipe or file.

 For example the following parameter choices are valid;
 ```
-$ summarycalc -1 -                                       'outputs summaryset 1 results to standard output
+$ summarycalc -g -1 -                                       'outputs summaryset 1 results to standard output
-$ summarycalc -1 summarycalc1.bin                        'outputs summaryset 1 results to a file (or named pipe)
+$ summarycalc -g -1 summarycalc1.bin                        'outputs summaryset 1 results to a file (or named pipe)
-$ summarycalc -1 summarycalc1.bin -2 summarycalc2.bin    'outputs summaryset 1 and 2 results to a file (or named pipe)
+$ summarycalc -g -1 summarycalc1.bin -2 summarycalc2.bin    'outputs summaryset 1 and 2 results to a file (or named pipe)
 ```
-Note that the summaryset_id relates to a summaryset_id in the required input data file **summary.bin** and represents a user specified reporting summary level, for example site, zipcode or portfolio.
+Note that the summaryset_id relates to a summaryset_id in the required input data file **gulsummaryxref.bin** or **fmsummaryxref.bin** for a gulcalc input stream or a fmcalc input stream, respectively, and represents a user specified summary reporting level, for example site, zipcode or portfolio.

 ##### Usage
 ```